Estimated reading time: 20 minutes

 If you like to focus on your local area like myself, it is a little irritating to find advertisers who are advertising as a ‘Nottinghamshire wedding photographer’ but actually based in Kent or Manchester.
 As a business I understand why Hitched do it.

-I had a free account for years which never got any enquiries but last year I decided to give it a go and managed to negotiate a deal to have top spot for both Derbyshire and Nottinghamshire for £80 a month.
+I had a free account for years which never got any enquiries but in 2021 I decided to give it a go and managed to negotiate a deal to have top spot for both Derbyshire and Nottinghamshire for £80 a month.
 I was told this was an exceptional deal (more on this later).
 I suspect everyone gets a 'exceptional deal'

 As part of your package, you also get regular thirty minute calls with an account manager whose job it is to help you maximise your experience with Hitched.
 I'm not sure how much of an expert they truly are.
 My original account manager told me to put a low start price to draw people in but it didn't seem to make any difference even after I did.
 The next one told me some very dubious advice which I suspect was more to try and keep me subscribed rather than in my best interests.
 I will leave it there.